- When possible, Council will not appoint people currently serving on another governing body to the Planning Commission or Budget Committee.

 Downtown Parking Advisory Committee

-The Downtown Parking Advisory Committee is a volunteer body that advises the Springfield City Council, Springfield Economic Development Agency, and City staff on the Downtown Springfield Parking Program.
-Contact: Vahana Horn 541-726-3700.
+The Downtown Parking Advisory Committee is a volunteer body which advises the Springfield City Council, Springfield Economic Development Agency, and City staff on the Downtown Springfield Parking Program.
+Contact: Vahana Horn 541.726.3700.

 Community Development Advisory Committee (CDAC)